svenkubiak/mangooio/docs/administration.md

 # Administration

-The built-in dashboard shows cache stats, scheduled tasks, security helpers, and (optionally) request metrics.
-It is disabled by default.
+The **admin dashboard** is a built-in UI for operators: cache statistics, registered scheduler jobs, security-related helpers, and request metrics when enabled.
+It is **disabled by default** because it exposes internal state—turn it on only in environments where access is controlled.

+Access uses a **login form** and JWT cookie (not HTTP Basic).
+Optional **TOTP** second factor is configured with `application.admin.secret`.
+Protect admin routes in production with network policy as well as strong credentials stored in the [vault](secrets.md).

+Enable and configure:

 ```yaml
 application: